Automating Fault Insertion Tests to Improve Software Quality

 In one instance, a manufacturer developed a test fixture that allowed them to manually inject faults.
 While this fixture was effective, having to manually switch in faults was quite time-consuming—this limited the number of tests cases that they could run on a particular unit.
 Also, a manual fixture often requires more frequent maintenance, further slowing test times.
 Finally, it was also prone to operator error, which can compromise test results.

 That's what lead them to call on Pickering.
-These products include Fault Insertion Unit (FIU) switching solutions for Hardware-in-the-Loop (HIL) simulation applications.
-These FIU switching modules can be used to introduce electrical faults into a system, which typically duplicates various conditions that can occur because of corrosion, short/open circuits, and other electrical failures, inherited through age, damage or even faulty installation.
+These products include Fault Insertion Unit (FIU) switching solutions for Hardware-in-the-Loop (HIL) simulation applications and Programmable Resistors.
+The FIU switching modules can be used to introduce electrical faults into a system, which typically duplicates various conditions that can occur because of corrosion, short/open circuits, and other electrical failures, inherited through age, damage or even faulty installation.

 Using Pickering fault insertion modules to automate the fault injection process, they can run more test cases in a shorter period of time, with the result being that their testing is more repeatable, comprehensive and they can find and fix problems earlier in the development cycle.